-The Pension Fund Committee has approved a strategic plan for the Fund setting out specific objectives in relation to the four dimensions of the running of a pension fund - governance, asset and liability management, administration and communication.
-Many of these functions are now performed under contract by Local Pension Partnership Limited (LPPL).
+The Pension Fund Committee has approved a strategic plan for the Fund setting out specific objectives in relation to the four dimensions of the running of a pension fund.
+Many of these functions are now performed under contract by the Local Pension Partnership (LPP).
 These functions and the overall strategic plan will continue to be monitored by the Head of Fund.

-Reports on the performance against Investment Strategy are taken to each meeting of the Pension Fund Committee.
-This reporting focuses not just on the performance of investments but on the scale of the Fund's liabilities, cashflow and funding level.
-Asset allocation strategies are as efficient as possible in providing the best returns (net of fees) for the appropriate amount of risk.
+Reports on performance in relation to the Investment Strategy are taken to each meeting of the Pension Fund Committee.
+This reporting focuses not just on the performance of investments but on the scale of the Fund's liabilities.
+Asset allocation strategies are as efficient as possible in providing the best returns (net of fees) for the appropriate amount of risk and are subject to review by the Investment Panel.

-The administration service is undertaken by Local Pensions Partnership Administration (LPPA), which is a subsidiary of LPPL.
+The administration service is undertaken by LPP.
 As part of its responsibility for the governance of the Fund the Pension Fund Committee is responsible for overseeing the administration function.
-To do this the Committee receives a quarterly update report on the performance/activities of LPPA and the Head of Fund meets with representatives of LPPA on a quarterly basis.
+To do this the Committee receives a quarterly update report on the activities of LPPA.